 • Standardized test scores—Results from exams like the SAT or ACT offer insights into your abilities and can be used by colleges and universities to evaluate your preparedness for higher education

-• Extracurricular involvement—It might also encompass details regarding your involvement in activities, community service, and leadership positions you undertook during your school years
+• Extracurricular involvement—It might also encompass details regarding your involvement in after-school activities, community service, and leadership positions you undertook during your school years

 Does Your High School Transcript Have Your Social Security Number?